nyhzhz042/AxisOS/README.md

 # AxisOS 🎯
 > **Current Version:** v0.0.3 Alpha (GDT Implemented)

+## ⏸ Project Status: Paused
+⚠️ **This project is currently paused / suspended.**
+Development is temporarily stopped and no new features or fixes are planned at the moment.

+The repository is kept public for educational and reference purposes.
+Updates may resume in the future, but there is no ETA.

+---

 **AxisOS** is a custom operating system kernel written from scratch in **C** and **Assembly**, designed for the x86 architecture.

 ## 🚀 Features Status